Tandrial/Advent_of_Code/README.md

 # --- Advent of Code ---

-My solutions for the Advent of Code 2015.
+My solutions for the Advent of Code.

 "Your tenacity for making things that make other things so that people can make things is alarming." -a beta tester